-So today, we’ll be comparing the All-New Ring Stick Up Cam Wired vs. Battery, it’s clear that there are a lot of great features that these two smart cameras have in common.
+So today, we’ll be comparing the All-New Ring Stick Up Cam Wired vs. Battery, there are a lot of great features that these two smart cameras have in common.
 But generally, the rebranded Ring Stick Up Cam Elite (aka Gen 2 Ring Stick Up Cam Wired) has a slight edge in pretty much every metric: the wired model takes everything that’s great about the battery-powered cam and gives it a bit of an upgrade.